 Starter pistols and caps are generally kept with sporting equipment, as they are used for athletics and swimming events.
 They are also sometimes used for sound experiments in science.
 Check to see if your school, or school jurisdiction, has any established policies and procedures for the use of starter pistols and comply with these.

-Caps for starter pistols are classified as explosives Dangerous Goods class 1.41 and are sensitive to ignition from friction, abrasion, static electricity and impact.
-They should not be carried in pockets or hands as burn Injuries have occurred from accidental ignition2
+Caps for starter pistols are classified as Dangerous Goods Class 1.4 explosives1 and are sensitive to ignition from friction, abrasion, static electricity and impact.
+They should not be carried in pockets or hands as burn Injuries have occurred from accidental ignition.2

 Storage of starter caps

 - Securely in a locked cupboard, to prevent unauthorised access.

 - Segregated from all other classes of Dangerous Goods classes, in a cool dry place.

 - In minimal quantities in rigid plastic spark proof containers which are clearly labelled as explosive.

 - Away from ignition sources such as heat and naked flames.

 - Away from contact with metal or sharp objects.

 If your starter pistol resembles a firearm, your school may not allow you to have one of this style.
 If your school does allow this type of starter pistol you may need to obtain a Firearms Permit from your state/territory regulator.